 Some of the world’s most recognizable brands are represented by a quirky or seemingly unrelated logo.
 Take Mercedes, for instance.
 The luxury German car brand has a logo that doesn’t include a car.
 The same principle applies to Apple, Adidas, Nike, and Ferrari.
 Think of something that will set your brand apart from the competition.
 And before you decide to run with it, check that there’s nothing similar already out there.

 A brand is basically how people perceive a business — not how you perceive it.
 Take a few days to think about what you do and how you enrich the lives of others.
-While your logo doesn’t have to feature your main product, it does have to reflect what you’re trying to do.
+While your logo doesn’t have to feature your main product, it does have to reflect what you’re trying to do and your business name.
 The Wikipedia logo, for example, features an unfinished globe puzzle with various language symbols.
 The Apple logo has a “byte” taken from it.
 These logos haven’t only endured, they’ve transcended their own natural environments.